Frequently Asked Questions for Parents

 Can I use state childcare subsidy to help pay for camp?
 No. The state of Vermont does not license resident camps.
 Therefore, state childcare subsidy funds cannot be used.

 When is my balance due for camp?
-All camp balances are due by MAY 12, 2018.
+All camp balances are due by MAY 11, 2018.
 Registrations made after May 12th will require payment in full at least two weeks prior to camp.
-To make a credit card payment anytime, stop by the Greater Burlington YMCA or call our business office at 802-652-8190.
+To make a credit card payment anytime, log into your Camp Abnaki acccount, stop by the Greater Burlington YMCA or call our business office at 802-652-8190.

 What forms of payment do you accept?
 You can pay for camp by cash, check, or one of the following credit cards: VISA, Mastercard, Discover Card, or American Express.

 When are my son’s camp forms due?
-Camp forms (health form, camper confidential, health insurance card, etc.) are due May 12, 2017.
-If you are registering after May 6, the forms are due within 2 weeks of when you receive your confirmation packet (unless the session starts sooner).
-All forms must be completed before your son will be allowed to attend camp.
-If you need a copy of any of our forms, they can be found here.
+Camp forms (health form, camper confidential, health insurance card, etc.) are due May 11, 2018.
+If you are registering after May 11, the forms are due within 2 weeks of when you receive your confirmation packet (unless the session starts sooner).
+All forms must be completed before you son will be allowed to attend camp.
+If you need a copy of any of our forms, please log into your camp account or contact the camp office by clicking here.

 Why does Camp Abnaki require that my son have a physical exam within 24 months prior to attending?
 It is our responsible to ensure that all members of our community are healthy ready to attend camp.
 This form has to be completed in full for all campers and staff to participate in camp.